jpw1991/chebs-amplified-stations/README.md

 Press **F1** to open the mod's configuration panel.

 You can also edit the configs manually.
 Almost everything can be tweaked to your liking.
-For a complete list of all configuration options, please look [here](https://github.com/jpw1991/chebs-mod-stub/wiki/Configs).
+For a complete list of all configuration options, please look [here](https://github.com/jpw1991/chebs-amplified-stations/wiki/Configs).

 ## Source

-You can find the github [here](https://github.com/jpw1991/chebs-mod-stub).
+You can find the github [here](https://github.com/jpw1991/chebs-amplified-stations).

 ## Special Thanks

+- Ennea for commissioning the mod.
-- to do
+-

 ## Changelog